tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/aem-runtime.md

 ---
-title: Set up Local AEM Runtime
+title: Set up Local AEM Runtime for AEM as a Cloud Service Development
 description: Set up the Local AEM Runtime using the AEM as a Cloud Service SDK's QuickStart Jar.
 feature:
 topics: development